stephane-martin/bouncer/README.md

 It provides the following endpoints:

--   `/status`: returns 200 and a dummy message if `nginx-auth-ldap` is running
+-   `/status`: returns 200 and a dummy message if `bouncer` is running
 -   `/health`: simple health-check endpoint.
 Returns 200 if everything looks OK.
 -   `/conf`: returns the current configuration
 -   `/reload`: POST there to trigger a configuration reload